dishamisal/Python-Problems/README.md

 ### Problem:

-There is a list of 4 things: Name, Product, Activity, Time.
+There is a list of 4 things given: Name, Product, Activity, Time.
 Activity contains three activities: View, Add to cart (ATC) and Buy.
-Name contains the names of the people involved with a particular product and Time contains the time corresponding to that activity,
+Name contains the names of the people with a particular product and Time contains the time corresponding to every activity.

-The ideal flow of the activity is:
+The ideal workflow is the following:
-1, View
+1. View
 2. Add to Cart
 3. Buy

-The problem is to find out if the given list, for every person and product, if the ideal flow is followed or not.
+The problem is to find out if the given list, for every person and product, follows the ideal workflow or not.
 I print 'True' if it follows, and 'False' if it does not follow.